Are you ready to be a winner?

 With less than a week to go until the extended deadline day, it’s your last chance to get your entry in for the ISA-UK British Sign Awards 2019.

-Working with Ray Hirst, organiser of the British Sign Awards, we’ve put together a useful guide to help you prepare an award submission worthy of consideration.
+We have put together a useful guide to help you prepare an award submission worthy of consideration.

 - Set the scene